BlackNightFury/modular-web-app/README.md

 # Infrastructure / configuration

-The account arrangement is described in the "Multi environment" section of the [Product & dev process document](https://docs.google.com/document/d/12oE-9BUrhLl9UJhmKUvQCwVQUKRmFB0EnWUEDM1EJ9s/edit).
+The account arrangement is described in the "Multi environment" section of the [Product & dev process document]

 The application is deployed into prod 3051-5626-1037, test 5755-3685-3050 & dev 1361-6505-2809 accounts, along with a temporary sandpit 7252-0325-2708 account.